houseofai/kaggle-boston-housing-prices/README.md

-# datasciencefromscratch-bostonhousing
-Data Science from Scratch with Boston Housing dataset
+# Data Science from Scratch with the Boston Housing dataset